Country fact file

 Academic year

 The Malaysian academic year runs from January to November, with each state authority determining the exact dates.
 Most schools operate a two-term system: the first from January to May with a holiday during March and the second from June to November with a break in August.
-State schools tend to start before 8:00am and finish soon after lunch for compulsory sports or other extracurricular activities, but private and international schools may keep different hours.
+State schools tend to start before 8:00 am and finish soon after lunch for compulsory sports or other extracurricular activities, but private and international schools may keep different hours.
 International schools may also operate term dates more akin to their parent country.

 Higher education

 Higher education in Malaysia is growing due to ambitious targets and generous funding on the part of the state.
-Malaysia has recently attracted several world-renowned universities to set up international campuses in the country, resulting in three major types of university:
+Malaysia has recently attracted several world-renowned universities to set up international campuses in the country, resulting in three major types of universities:

 - Public institutions of higher education – state-run and publically funded institutions which can be further categorised as research, comprehensive or focused institutions